• Skip to main content

 MUSHROOM GRAVY

-Pan juices are just an overall epic thing and beg to be used as gravy.
-Every.
-Time.
-For this recipe, carefully pour out excess liquid from the dish into a small pot and bring to a simmer.
+Pan juices are just epic and simply beg to be used as gravy.
+Every time for this recipe, carefully pour out excess liquid from the dish into a small pot and bring to a simmer.
 Use a cornstarch slurry to thicken and serve over your Scalloped Portobello Mushrooms.

 WHAT TO SERVE WITH PORTOBELLO MUSHROOMS

 Scalloped mushrooms go well with anything!
-Try them with Garlic Herb Butter Roast Chicken, Steakhouse Steak, Meatloaf, Pork Roast With Crackle, or on garlic bread for the ultimate appetizer.
+Try them with Garlic Herb Butter Roast Chicken, Steakhouse Steak, Meatloaf, Pork Roast With Crackle, or on garlic bread for the ultimate appetiser.

 BUYING PORTOBELLOS